 Louise Napthine is an Equine Science Writer and Qualified Equestrian Coach.
 She has over 20 years experience with horses, supported by a strong theoretical foundation.
 Qualified to Postgraduate level, Louise has a Bachelors Degree in Equine Studies and a Masters in Equine Health and Welfare.

 Louise uses in-hand and under saddle training techniques, with coaching practices that are based on current evidence regarding horse behaviour and learning.
 She adopts the 'Equitation Science Training Principles' which promote optimal welfare of horses in training.
-For more information on what these principles are, see here.
 As a member of the International Society for Equitation Science, Louise focuses on applying equine behaviour science in everyday horse training and management.
+Louise is also a Supporting Member of the International Association of Animal Behaviour Consultants and is committed to their Least Invasive, Minimally Aversive approach to training.

 As an Equine Science Writer, Louise is a regular contributor for equestrian magazine Everything Horse, communicating current research on behaviour and welfare.
 Her articles have also featured in Equestrian Life and HorseMart.
 She has associate membership of the Association of British Science Writers.